chrisvdg/scrumtime/README.md

 # scrumtime
-Simple slack bot announcing scrum time
+Simple slack bot that can be used to announce scrum time

 ## Usage